 2. Upload your documents

-- 1 July: Final deadline to upload documents for studies you are completing in the spring semester 2019, eg. degree certificate/diploma and final transcript of records.
-Remember to upload your current transcript of records and a list of courses you are registered for and the expected date for completion, by 1 March / 15 April in addition.
+- 1 December: Final deadline to upload documents for studies you are completing in the autumn 2019, eg. degree certificate/diploma and final transcript of records.
+Remember to upload your current transcript of records and a list of courses you are registered for and the expected date for completion, by 1 November in addition.

 You are responsible for uploading all the required documents by the deadline.
 Applications with no supporting documents will be rejected.

 - You can apply for a maximum of three master's programmes at Søknadsweb.
 These will be in a prioritised order.